djones36/node-api1-project/README.md

 #### Endpoint Specifications

-When the client makes a `POST` request to `/api/users`:
+X When the client makes a `POST` request to `/api/users`:

-- If the request body is missing the `name` or `bio` property:
+- X If the request body is missing the `name` or `bio` property:

   - cancel the request.
   - respond with HTTP status code `400` (Bad Request).
   - return the following JSON response: `{ errorMessage: "Please provide name and bio for the user." }`.

-- If the information about the _user_ is valid:
+- X If the information about the _user_ is valid:

   - save the new _user_ the the database.
   - return HTTP status code `201` (Created).
   - return the newly created _user document_.

-- If there's an error while saving the _user_:
+- X If there's an error while saving the _user_:
   - cancel the request.
   - respond with HTTP status code `500` (Server Error).
   - return the following JSON object: `{ error: "There was an error while saving the user to the database" }`.